aneury1/simple_server/README.md

-# AHTTPServer
+# simple Server

 ## about
-this project is a HTTP Server application that let people create endpoints, firstly designed to help me understand how socket, http, parsers and other stuff works;
+this project is a  Server application that let people create endpoints, firstly designed to help me understand how socket, http, parsers and other stuff works;

 ## refactoring